Mike Miller (Canadian football): Winnipeg Blue Bombers

 He did not play in 2020 due to the cancellation of the 2020 CFL season.
 As a pending free agent in 2021, Miller signed a one-year contract extension with the team on January 7, 2021.
 In the third game of the 2021 season, Miller set the all-time career special teams tackles record after recording his 191st tackle, surpassing Jason Arakgi's mark of 190.
 He finished the regular season with 25 special teams tackles, which was the second-best tally in his career, despite playing in only 14 games in the shortened 2021 season.
 At the end of the year, he was named a West Division All-Star for the second time in his career.
 Miller had one special teams tackle in the 108th Grey Cup game as he won his third championship following the Blue Bombers' repeat victory over the Tiger-Cats.

+In 2022, he played in all 18 regular season games where he had 16 special teams tackles and one forced fumble.
+He also scored the first touchdown of his career on October 28, 2022, against the BC Lions, on a one-yard carry.
+He played in his fourth Grey Cup game, but did not record any statistics as the Blue Bombers were defeated by the Toronto Argonauts in the 109th Grey Cup.
+Miller suffered an injury in training camp in 2023 and remained on the injured list for the entire season.
+He assisted the coaching staff while he was on the injured list.

+Coaching career

+On January 8, 2024, it was announced that Miller had joined the coaching staff of the Winnipeg Blue Bombers as the team's special teams coordinator.

 Personal life

 Miller and his wife, Erica, have two children, Ethan and Coady.